vkostyanetsky/CurrencyRatesCrawler/README.md

 ## 🤔 How to set it up?

 All the settings you can apply can be found in [config.yaml](config.yaml).

-If you need any help, take a look at comments (I was trying to make as many of them as possible).
+If you need any help with it, take a look at comments: I was trying to make as many of them as possible.

 ## 😕 How to run it?